rsmets/personal-site/src/content/blog/trust-layer-agent-economy.md

 The plumbing question, _how do agents pay?_, is solved.
 The question that decides whether any of it amounts to a real economy is older than blockchains, older than the internet: _when a stranger offers to transact, how do you know they're worth trusting?_ We just have to answer it for counterparties that spin up in milliseconds, settle irreversibly, and lie about half the time.

-This the layer that my I can't help but think my years of building identity systems makes me uniquely tailored to tackle.
-Is this space viability ready to build a business in?
+This is the layer my years of building identity systems have uniquely prepared me to tackle.
+Whether the space is viable enough to build a business in yet—that is the harder question.